proycon/colibri-core/doc/src/index.rst

         to be	RIGHT-OF	not	1	0.25	5
         to be	RIGHT-OF	or not	1	0.25	4

-The following columns are reported:
+The following columns are reported, all are indented with a single tab so possible parsers can distinguish the numbers for the queried pattern itself from the relationships with other patterns.

     * **Pattern 1** -- The pattern you queried
     * **Relation** -- The nature of the relationship between pattern 1 and pattern 2